 Given its approval by the consumers and reviewers, a lot of people already own this device.
 And judging by the reviews and feedback, the Huawei Mate 20 Lite is working quite well for most people.

 However, an issue here and there may occur occasionally.
 That’s why we wandered the forums in search of the freshly reported issues with the Huawei Mate 20 Lite.
-So, if you’ve recently encouraged any of these issues on your new phone, I hope you’ll find a solution in this article.
+So, if you’ve recently encountered any of these issues on your new phone, I hope you’ll find a solution in this article.

 Note: All the issues mentioned in this article are individually reported cases, which doesn’t mean any of the problems will occur on other devices.
 If you’re looking to buy this phone, DON’T take these problems into consideration.